-1 We shared the anecdotal information with the Broward County Tourism Coalition Council at their meeting on 7/16, which they considered together with the FAU survey results.
+1 We will share the anecdotal information with the Broward County Tourism Coalition Council meeting later this month which they can consider together with the FAU survey results.

-- 1. 86 of the total responses received indicated the workers would return to work.
-The balances of the respondents do not intend to return to their jobs.
-Below are some of the comments from those saying they would not return: - "I will not be going back to work with my previous employer.
+- "I will not be going back to work with my previous employer.
 I plan on moving on with another employer who treats their employees better" - "I can get better pay and benefits elsewhere," and in the same vein, "The salary is not good and I do not have free time to go to school" - "Not returning now.
 Employees are testing positive for COVID every week and that worries me" - "I don't want to touch customers' used silverware, napkins, or glasses" - "Time for a career change" - Lack of social distancing - Unhappy with the work schedules - 2.
 50 of the employees identified in #1 above, who intend to return to work, say they will do so between July and September. - 3.
 About 31 of the respondents not immediately returning to work stated that they would reconsider if the pay was better or if there was more schedule flexibility. - 4.
 Regardless of whether the employees were returning to work, 91 of the respondents said they would not return to their previous employer.
-In some instances, they cannot because the business closed.
+In some instances they can't because the business closed.
 However, wages continues to come up as an issue and some employees took exception to their working conditions and their perception that they were not treated well.